AdaSwarm/AdaSwarm/README.md

 This repo purportedly implements *AdaSwarm*, an optimizer, that combines Gradient Descent and Particle Swarms.

-*AdaSwarm* is based on "AdaSwarm: Augmenting Gradient-Based optimizers in Deep Learning with Swarm Intelligence, _Rohan Mohapatra, Snehanshu Saha, Carlos A. Coello Coello, Anwesh Bhattacharya Soma S. Dhavala, and Sriparna Saha_", to appear in IEEE Transactions on Computational Intelligence.
-An arXive version can be found [here](https://arxiv.org/abs/2006.09875).
+*AdaSwarm* is based on "AdaSwarm: Augmenting Gradient-Based optimizers in Deep Learning with Swarm Intelligence, _Rohan Mohapatra, Snehanshu Saha, Carlos A. Coello Coello, Anwesh Bhattacharya Soma S. Dhavala, and Sriparna Saha_", to appear in IEEE Transactions on Emerging Topics in Computational Intelligence.
+An arXiv version can be found [here](https://arxiv.org/abs/2006.09875).
 [This](https://github.com/rohanmohapatra/pytorch-cifar) repo contains implementation used the paper.

 ## Why *AdaSwarm*: